kordless/boot2docker-ing/README.md

 ### Prerequisites

-You need an OSX based machine and the will to type things on the command line.
+1. You need an OSX based machine and the will to type things on the command line.
+2. You need to have [Homebrew](http://brew.sh) installed.

+Homebrew is best installed by opening a terminal shell.
+From Spotlight type 'term' and hit enter.
+In the terminal, type:

+    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ### Video Walkthrough